Architectural Practice Examination

 There are 3 parts to the Examination:

-- Logbook Assessment - logbooks must demonstrate 3300 hours work in the competencies for architects and must include a written Statement of Experience
+- Logbook Assessment - logbooks must demonstrate 3300 hours work in the competencies for architects and must include a written Statement of Experience - A checklist for Part 1 is available here

 - Written examination - a national multiple choice question paper